 AAA Editor Notes

 Lincoln Log Cabin State Historic Site, 10 mi. e. off I-57 Charleston exit, then 8 mi. s. on Fourth St., is the site where Abraham Lincoln's father and stepmother lived from 1840 until their deaths.
 The site contains a visitor center and park office; an 86-acre homestead, including a replica of the Lincoln log cabin; outbuildings; root cellars; a mid-19th-century barn; and the Stephen Sargent farm.
-Interpretive living-history programs, offered in summer, provide a glimpse at daily living in 1845.
+Interpretive living-history programs, offered in summer and fall, provide a glimpse at daily living in 1845.

 Time: Allow 1 hour minimum.